BaiAlbert/BetterZapped.lua/README.md

 # BetterZapped.lua
 LUA Script made for zapped.cc which will lead you to victory on every game.
-Ready to win?
-Official Discord server: https://discord.gg/mUPaZKYU2R
+Ready to win?\n Official Discord server: https://discord.gg/mUPaZKYU2R